 B.S.
 Theatre Arts Management

 Students in the B.S. theatre arts management major are reviewed four consecutive semesters starting with the first semester in the program.
 For example, incoming freshman are reviewed at the end of their first fall semester.
 Transfer students are reviewed at the end of their first semester in the program whether fall or spring.
 Review will be conducted together with the students and all members of the theatre arts management faculty and staff.
-Review is separate from a student’s advising session with their department-appointed academic adviser that takes place each semester near midterm.
+Review is separate from a student’s advising session with their department-appointed academic adviser, which takes place each semester near midterm.

 Student review will be based on: